Who is considered a Canadian citizen, based on the Canadian Citizenship Act.

 - Reside in Canada for three of the previous four years immediately prior to the application, and after having received permanent residency.

-The applicant must have resided in Canada for 3 of the previous 4 years immediately prior to his/her application, and after having received permanent residency.
-Applicants who have had a Temporary Resident Status immediately preceding the date of landing in Canada may also gather residency time for up to a maximum of 1 year.
-Any Temporary Resident status prior to obtaining permanent residence in Canada counts as 1/2 time.
+- Temporary Resident Status: Immediately preceding the date of landing in Canada may also gather residency time for up to a maximum of 1 year.
+If prior to obtaining permanent residence in Canada counts as ½ time.

-Minor children under the age of 18 aren’t required to fulfill the residency condition, provided that they have one parent who is either a Canadian citizen or who is applying to be a Canadian citizen.
-The parent of a child who is under 18 may apply for the child when the child receives permanent resident status.
+Children below the age of 18 are not required to fulfill the residency requirement, as long as they have one parent or guardian who is either a Canadian citizen or who is applying to be a Canadian citizen.
+Once the child gets permanent residence status, it is the parent’s responsibility to apply for citizenship services.